 There are also plenty of PTO accrual templates available online you can tweak to fit your company’s individual PTO plan.

-You might be able to connect it to your payroll provider as well to save you the heavy-lifting and make sure hours and vacation pay stay consistent and accurate.
+You might be able to connect it to your payroll provider as well to save you the heavy lifting to make sure hours and vacation pay stay consistent and accurate.

 Take a look at what your timekeeping system offers.
 You might already be tracking vacation time and not be aware of it.

 Tracking and calculating vacation pay for hourly employees doesn’t have to leave you needing a vacation of your own.
 Determine what PTO structure works for your team, run the numbers to see what makes sense for your budget, and find a tracking method that works best for you.
-Putting your system in place now will keep vacation tracking a breeze for seasons to come—even if you’re not at the beach.